kathy53/data_engineer_mix/README.md

 ### loading_into_gs
 Updating cloud files is a must in the DE set of skills.
 Here, I want to create an example of howw to update data into a Google Sheet.

+### azure_terraform
+Creating a setup to create a postgresql database, for that I created a server and configured a firewall.
+The resources are created using terraform and the Cloud provider is Azure.